 HOW TO MAKE FIREWORKS IN A JAR

-Let’s get right to learning how to make fireworks in a jar for simple summer science and 4th of July celebrations.
+Let’s learn how to make fireworks in a jar for simple summer science and the 4th of July celebrations.
 Head to the kitchen, open the pantry, and grab the supplies.
-If you haven’t put together a homemade science kit yet, what are you waiting for?
+What are you waiting for if you haven’t assembled a homemade science kit yet?

-This fireworks experiment asks the question: What happens when oil and water mix?
+This fireworks experiment asks What happens when oil and water mix?

 YOU WILL NEED: